Skip to content

 Purpose

-• mobilize the ankle joint
+• mobilize the ankle

 • improve mobility

-• develop ankle control
+• develop control of the ankle

 • prepare for load in techniques